Be a gc, nz.

 “United we stand, divided we fall.” - Aesop

-Respect NZ is a Registered Charitable Trust with one simple mission: to restore New Zealand to a civil and courteous way of life.
+Respect NZ is a Charitable Trust with one simple mission: to restore New Zealand to a courteous and respectful way of life.

 Manners dignify both the giver and the recipient.
 They cost nothing to use, and create a feel-good cascade of hormones in the brain.

-You don’t have to like people to exercise courtesy.
-Civility isn’t about the “Politics of Kindness.”
-But you do have to consider others.
+You don’t have to like people or agree with their point of view to exercise courtesy.
+Showing respect to one another isn’t about the “Politics of Kindness.”

 We’re all paying the price.